-Animal Law Clinic
+Animal Protection Legal Clinic (APLC)

 People in Victoria, Australia, who need legal advice because they have purchased a dog or cat from a breeder and then discovered that the animal has an underlying health condition, should contact The Animal Law Institute – see: https://www.ali.org.au/legal-advice